Type of Ceremonies & Legal Work

 Legal Identification Required

 We MUST sight original passports or birth certificates and drivers licence or an identity document with a photo.
-If the birth certificate or identity are in a foreign language they must be translated by an authorised translator.
+If the birth certificate or identity document are in a foreign language they must be translated by an authorised translator.
 Click HERE for a list of Australian Government translators.

 Venues around Melbourne